arronm/Graphs/projects/social/README.md

 {1: [1], 8: [1, 8], 10: [1, 10], 5: [1, 5], 2: [1, 10, 2], 6: [1, 10, 6], 7: [1, 10, 2, 7]}
 ```
 Note that in this sample, Users 3, 4 and 9 are not in User 1's extended social network.
+̄͞f
 * Hint 1: What kind of graph search guarantees you a shortest path?
 * Hint 2: Instead of using a `set` to mark users as visited, you could use a `dictionary`.
 Similar to sets, checking if something is in a dictionary runs in O(1) time.
 If the visited user is the key, what would the value be?

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?
+> You would need ( U * F̅ ) / 2 where U is number of users and F̅ is average friends

+> Reasoning: Friends are two way relationships

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+> 99% of other users will be in an extended social network.

+> Average degree of separation is 4

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+> Feels like a trick question, if using extended friends of friends of friends...
+I think it is true to real life.
+Though the degrees of separation seems too low.
+For better results I think you would want to mimic groups of friends instead of random dice rolls

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?